scrollback/endless/README.md

 endless
 =======

-A bi-directional infinite scroll library that works with jQuery or Zepto and supports lazy loading, element recycling and deep integration between a scrolling list and the rest of the application.
+A bi-directional infinite scroll library that works with jQuery or Zepto and supports lazy loading, element recycling and deep integration between scrolling lists and the rest of the application.

 Installation
 ------------